-If a departing employee violates an enforceable noncompete agreement, the employer has the option to seek litigation against them.
+If a departing employee violates an enforceable noncompete agreement, the employer can seek litigation against them.
 However, not all states enforce noncompetes the same way, so it is important to check state laws first.

 At a minimum, your noncompete agreement should include the following details:

-A noncompete agreement must be signed by both parties, but it does not need to be notarized.
-If legally enforceable by the state, noncompete agreements can be effective in protecting the interests of a business.
+Both parties must sign a noncompete agreement, but it does not need to be notarized.
+If legally enforceable by the state, noncompete agreements can effectively protect a business’s interests.
 However, the key to an enforceable noncompete is that the terms must be “reasonable” and not too restrictive.

 The state you operate in plays a role in the enforceable time restrictions of a noncompete agreement.
 Fontanesi said the following states have specific guidelines regarding what constitutes a “reasonable” temporal limitation:

 Some other states, like Florida, have enacted laws indicating that noncompetes are presumptively reasonable if they extend less than two years.

 To ensure the time frame of your noncompete agreement falls within state guidelines, to check the laws in both the state where your business is located and the state where the employee is located (if they are working remotely from a different state).
 In general, most states do not favor noncompetes, but some enforce them as long as they are reasonable.

 Some states have geographical restrictions when it comes to noncompete agreements.
 For example, they may have guidelines on what is considered a “reasonable” perimeter to restrict the former employee from working in after departure (i.e., an employer might be allowed to restrict competition within their city or state, but not the entire U.S.)